HAMMADIPRO/SVD_downloader/README.md

 This repository contains a Python3 script which allows to download Saarbruecken Voice Database (SVD).

+ Have a cup of tea and wait for a couple of hours for the task to be completed.

 ## License
 This project is licensed under [SVD dataset License](LICENSE).